SelfCareMap

 1. Those Battling Hyperpigmentation

-2. Acne-Prone & Oily Skin Types
+2. Acne Prone and Oily Skin Types

 3. Early Signs of Aging

-4. People Wanting “No-Downtime” Results
+4. People Wanting No Downtime Results

-5. All Skin Tones — Especially Deeper Complexions
+5. All Skin Tones, Especially Deeper Complexions

 6. Anyone Prepping for Special Events